 |Ball Size 5||Adult||Players of 13 years and older||69 - 71 cm (27 - 28 inches)||410 - 450 grams|

 The regulations of official FIFA ball marks changed from the 31st of July 2017.
 They apply to matches played in an official competition organised under the auspices of FIFA or confederations.

 As a result, all football balls must now bear one of the following FIFA quality marks:

 FIFA Law 2 [The Ball] stipulates the minimum standards on football ball specifications.
 The registered mark is a sign of official testing.
 It indicates that balls meet the specific technical requirements for that particular mark of quality.

 The International Football Association Board must approve each ball mark.
 The institutes who conduct the tests are also subject to the express approval of FIFA.

 The use of goal line technology (GLT) has become commonplace in the modern game.
 Balls must carry one of the listed quality marks if they have integrated technology.

 Note: The ball may need to bear one of the listed marks when used in a national football association competition.

 The rules for matches played in an official competition organised under the auspices of FIFA, the national football associations, or confederations, state that:

 FIFA provide official guidelines to follow in the FIFA Rule Book (PDF version) if the match ball needs replacing during a game.
 If the ball becomes defective (e.g. a burst or a deflation):

 The match would restart if the ball malfunctions at a kick-off, a goal kick, a corner kick, free kick, throw-in, or a penalty kick.

 A penalty is retaken if the ball becomes defective while kicking a spot kick.
-The same rule applies to kicks from the penalty mark as the ball moves forward if it does not touches another player, the crossbar, or the goalposts.
+The same rule applies to kicks taken from the penalty mark as the ball moves forward if it does not touch another player, the crossbar, or the goalposts.

 Note: In all cases, the soccer ball may not get changed during a match without the full authority of the referee.